Who’s responsible for a flat tire?

 What should I do if I get a flat tire?

-If you get a flat tire during a trip, take the following steps:
+If you get a flat tire during a trip, do the following:

 - Contact roadside assistance.